jarvist/migovecsurveydata/reports/HollowMountainII-2007to2012/2010/2010-Master.md

 the main pitch series, and newly explored sections left rigged (or with rope pulled up) for 2011.

-No work during the 2010 expedition went into M2 (Kavkna Jama), directed towards forging a connection with Vrtnarija.
+In terms of establishing the connection between Vrtnarija and System Migovec, no work during the 2010 expedition went into M2 (Kavkna Jama).
 However, during the early
 Autumn two JSPDT trips capped through the tight rift at the very end of the cave (\textasciitilde{}-390m), discovering and then descending a \textasciitilde{}60m pitch.

-The prospects for 2011 are extremely good.
+The prospects for exploration in 2011 are extremely good.

 The extensive horizontal
-development has led to the discovery and initial exploration of a number of independent streamways and associated pitch series, in a horizontal slice of the mountain we have never visited.
+development has led to the discovery and initial exploration of a number of independent streamways and associated pitch series, in a horizontal slice of the mountain we have never visited. \textsc{Camp X-Ray} is well suited for the continual exploration of these leads.
+We therefore left the camp partially equipped (roll mats, tent, a small quantity of sealed gas cylinders and fuel).

 \begin{figure*}
 \includegraphics[width=0.85\columnwidth]{2010/2010_deep_vrtnarija_colour_coded_inverted_labelled}